 Why is my Android overheating?

-Some of the common causes of phone overheating — such as malware and rogue apps — are more common on Android devices.
+Some of the common causes of phone overheating — such as malware, rogue apps, and background processes — are more common on Android devices.
 If your Android device or battery regularly gets too hot, read on to learn how to turn down the heat.

 Why is my iPhone overheating?